-The grand Harmony of the Universe-Nature the Divine Improvisation-Definition of Inspiration-Men of Genius and their Works-The Poets and Musicians-Mozart and his Requiém-Remarkable Improvisatores Illustrations in the Curiosities of Literature-Harris and the Golden Age-Sources of Inspired Ideas-Language an imperfect Medium-The Spirit and the Letter-Inspiration, a Vital Reality rather than a Fact of History-Imperfect Reports of the Teachings of Jesus and his Apostles-The Bible and its Authors-Cerebral Influence on Revelation-Analysis of Biblical Examples-The question of Plenary Inspiration-Theological form of Popular Materialism-Man the great Fact-Sacred Books and Religious Systems, Phenomena of Human Existence-God speaks to the World now.
+The grand Harmony of the Universe-Nature the Divine Improvisation- Definition of Inspiration-Men of Genius and their Works-The Poets and Musicians-Mozart and his Requiem-Remarkable Improvisatores - Illustrations in the Curiosities of Literature-Harris and the Golden Age -Sources of Inspired Ideas-Language an imperfect Medium-The Spirit and the Letter-Inspiration, a Vital Reality rather than a Fact of History-Imperfect R-ports of the Teachings of J-sus and his Apostles- The Bible and its Authors Cerebral Influence on Revelation-Analysis of Biblical Examples-The question of Plenary Inspiration-Theological form of Popu'ar Materialism-Men the great Fact-Sacred Books and Religious Systems, Phenomena of Human Existence-God speaks to the World now.

-"There's not the smallest orb which thou beholdest But in his motions like an angel sings"
+"There's not the smallest orb which thou beholdest But in his motions like an angel sings "

-THE Universe may be regarded as a grand musical instrument, on which the Divine oratorio of the Creation-revealed in the endless scale of ascending forms and faculties-is improvised.
+THE Universe may be regarded as a grand musical instrument, on which the Divine oratorio of the Creation revealed in the endless scale of ascending forms and faculties-is improvised.
 Nature is a many-toned Lyre, whose chords are moved by Deity.
 To our limited comprehension, outward objects and events appear to be discordant, only because their relations to each other, and to the ultimate designs of the Creator, are either unknown or but imperfectly distinguished.
 It requires a man of strong faith, of generous feeling and liberal sentiment, and of vast intellectual comprehensiveness, to reconcile the world's apparent discords, or to perceive the grand harmony that runs through all human experience and universal history.
-But Divine lived, died and were forgotten, before our hearts beat in unison with the music of the spheres.
+But Divine Wisdom can regulate the scale and dispose of all events.
+From the beginning the world has been full of beauty and melody.
+Successive periods and unnumbered generations of men-a stately throng, moving to the great lived, died and were forgotten, before our hearts beat in unison with the music of the spheres.
 Innumerable suns and systems felt the Infinite impulsion, and the shades of uncreated worlds, clothed in white nebulæ, still repose in the Supreme presence.
 There was order in Heaven, and on earth an uninterrupted succession of Divine manifestations.
-The sun shone on many forms of life and beauty; the skies were bright and the waters were clear; flowers bloomed on the hills and in the valleys; the birds carrolled in all the sylvan arcades; sweet perfumes and melodious sounds danced together in the cerebral halls of the soul; the winds played with the fair maiden's tresses, whilst Love played with her heart-strings; and heroes who were brave in battle went to dwell in the courts of Valhalla.
+The sun shone on many forms of life and beauty; the skies were bright and the waters were clear; flowers bloomed on the hills and in the valleys ; the birds carrolled in all the sylvan arcades; sweet perfumes and melodious sounds danced together in the cerebral halls of the soul; the winds played with the fair maiden's tresses, whilst Love played with her heart-strings; and heroes who were brave in battle went to dwell in the courts of Valhalla.
 From the threshold of time the illuminated seer explored the mysteries of Eternity; the philosopher, in his profound abstraction, was led away to other worlds, and the poet sang his inspired song in Paradise.